 "Yard of the Month" is awarded to one current GOHCA member each month during the spring, summer and fall months.
 Judges for this award are members of the beautification committee and other volunteers.

 The judging is usually during the 2nd week of the current month.

-A sign in the winning yard is displayed for the month and the winner is awarded a gift certificate to Harb's Oasis.
-The winning yards can be seen on the links below.
+A sign in the winning yard is displayed for the month and the winner receives a potted plant.

 Baton Rouge, LA 70884-2952